Get your kids off to a good start to the day with our delicious breakfast recipes.

 But a hyperactive child is more than just energetic.
 They will often have trouble sleeping, fidget and have issues with keeping still.
 This affects their ability to concentrate and learn and often leads to behavioural challenges.

 So how can we manage this crazy energy?
-By looking to the more common causes that lead to hyperactivity in kids, and the solutions that can rebalance their energy levels.
+By looking at the more common causes that lead to hyperactivity in kids, and the solutions that can rebalance their energy levels.

 Watch the video below or keep reading to learn more about managing a hyperactive child naturally.

 The Common Triggers For A Hyperactive Child

 There are three main diet triggers that can lead to juggling a hyperactive child.
 Every kid is different in how they handle these dietary triggers, so it’s important to consider how they are affecting your child.